liverat/microservices_ecommerce_site/readme.md

 You will need to set up a secret key in order to create your jason web tokens for authentication.

-kubectl create secret generic jwt-secret --from-literal JWT_KEY=asdf
+kubectl create secret generic jwt-secret --from-literal JWT_KEY=<Insert a secret key here>